Table of Contents

 Legal CV Template (Text Format)

-Accomplished and results-driven corporate solicitor with 6+ years of experience.
+Accomplished and results-driven corporate solicitor with 6+ years of experience, specialising in commercial, corporate, and real estate sectors.
 Adept at providing legal insights to small and large businesses.
 Hold a solid background in legal research and administrative management.
 A competent negotiator with an 85% settlement rate.
 Seeking a position as your next junior barrister at [Firm Name].

 WORK EXPERIENCE